bsk1410/Efficient-Knapsack-for-AVR-tasks-RTSS2018/README.md

 * Inputs:

-  * __M__ : A positive integer indicating the number of modes to split the randomized AVR task set into.
+  * __M__ : A positive integer indicating the number of modes the randomized AVR task set has.

 * Example: